 How does my eating change?

-First is to consider how you deal with food during the holidays.
+The first is to consider how you deal with food during the holidays.
 Some people go off eating and exercise plans, because of the lack of time and availability of food.
 Others may be anxious about indulgent food interfering with their healthy eating, so they often decline party invitations.
 And all the stress may mean more eating to get through it all.

 In each of these cases, balance is missing.
 If you want to go off a plan, it may not be much fun or flexible.
 If you are anxious about food, maybe it’s time to mindfully eat foods that scare you most (you might decide you don’t really want them).
 And if you are sensitive to holiday stress, try making a plan to lower that stress and find positive ways to deal with it.